Mesite

-The mesites (Mesitornithidae) are a family of birds that are part of a clade (Columbimorphae) that include Columbiformes and Pterocliformes.
+The mesites (Mesitornithidae) are a family of birds that are part of a clade (Columbimorphae) that includes Columbiformes and Pterocliformes.
 They are somewhat small-bodied, flightless or near flightless birds endemic to Madagascar.
-All the species of this clade are listed as vulnerable.
+All the species of this family have been affected by human activities and have been listed as vulnerable by the International Union for Conservation of Nature.

 Description

 The mesites are forest and scrubland birds that feed on insects and seeds; brown and white-breasted mesites forage on the ground, gleaning insects from underneath leaves as well as low vegetation.
 The subdesert mesite uses its long bill to probe in the soil.
 Other birds, such as drongos and flycatchers, will follow mesites to catch any insects they flush out or miss.
 Mesites are vocal birds, with calls similar to that of a passerine's song, which are used for territorial defence.
 Two or three white eggs are laid in a stick-built nest located in a bush or on a low branch.
 The Mesitornis species are monogamous while Monias benschi is polygamous and, unlike the other two, shows significant sexual dichromatism.